To register for the 2018 1L training session, upper-level practicum, and/or competition, click here.

 In the fall semester, the Texas Business Law Society hosts an intramural competition for first-year and upper-level students.
 The competition is an opportunity for students to draft and negotiate a corporate document or agreement in a manner that mirrors corporate practice.
 The competition is judged by corporate partners and associates from firms all over the state of Texas.

-The 2017 competition will be held on Saturday, September 30.
+The 2018 competition will be held on Saturday, October 20.
 During the competition, participants compete against their peers over two rounds of negotiation.
-The goal is to reach a deal and show your skills in articulating your clients needs.
-First-year students compete in the morning, upper-level students compete in the afternoon, and a reception with judges and participants follows the competition.
+The goal is to reach a deal and show your skills in articulating your client’s needs.
+There will be a reception with judges and participants following the competition.

 4:00 — 6:00 p.m. — Reception and Awards Ceremony